Risk framework

 {% endstepper %}

-## Tiering and Allocation
+## Tiering and allocation

 Risk tiering reflects factors such as liquidity depth, oracle design, protocol maturity, and dependency stack complexity.
 It is applied during **product creation** (e.g. for Gearbox Earn Pools) or **strategy selection** (e.g. Morpho or Euler vaults) to enforce diversification and risk-weighted exposure.

-<table><thead><tr><th width="81.51171875">Tier</th><th>Typical Characteristics</th><th>Examples</th></tr></thead><tbody><tr><td>A</td><td>Deep onchain liquidity (≥$50m, with ≥$10m executable at 2% slippage), highly reliable oracles (e.g. Chainlink or RedStone feed with ≤1% deviation tolerance and ≤24h heartbeat), mature protocols (≥12 months operating history), clean recent operational track record</td><td>LSTs with high liquidity and native redemptions (e.g. wstETH)</td></tr><tr><td>B</td><td>Moderate liquidity, well-known protocols with some newer components, diversified oracle setup</td><td>LRTs from established teams, LSTs with moderate liquidity (e.g. cbETH, rETH), wrapped BTC</td></tr><tr><td>C</td><td>Lower liquidity or less battle-tested oracles, emerging protocols, moderate dependency complexity</td><td>Newer LRTs or assets using alternative oracle setups (e.g. API3, RedStone Pull Oracles)</td></tr><tr><td>D</td><td>Experimental or early-stage assets, limited liquidity, higher dependency or governance risk</td><td>Niche or newly launched assets and strategies</td></tr></tbody></table>
+<table><thead><tr><th width="81.51171875">Tier</th><th>Typical Characteristics</th><th>Examples</th></tr></thead><tbody><tr><td>A</td><td>Deep exit capacity, either as onchain liquidity (≥$50m, with ≥$10m executable at 2% slippage) or a primary redemption path with defined settlement mechanics and a transparent reserve; highly reliable oracles (e.g. Chainlink or RedStone feed with ≤1% deviation tolerance and ≤24h heartbeat); mature protocols (≥12 months operating history); clean recent operational track record</td><td>High-liquidity LSTs with native redemption (e.g. wstETH), major wrapped BTC (e.g. WBTC, cbBTC), fully-backed fiat stablecoins (e.g. RLUSD)</td></tr><tr><td>B</td><td>Moderate liquidity, well-known protocols with some newer components, diversified oracle setup</td><td>LRTs from established teams (e.g. weETH), LSTs with moderate liquidity (e.g. cbETH, rETH)</td></tr><tr><td>C</td><td>Lower liquidity or less battle-tested oracles, emerging protocols, moderate dependency complexity</td><td>Newer LRTs, emerging yield-bearing stablecoins including those relying on issuer-run oracles (e.g. savUSD, sNUSD), or assets using alternative oracle setups (e.g. API3, RedStone Pull Oracles)</td></tr><tr><td>D</td><td>Experimental or early-stage assets, limited liquidity, higher dependency or governance risk</td><td>Niche or newly launched assets and strategies (e.g. srRoyUSDC)</td></tr></tbody></table>

 > *Risk tiers are indicative and may vary by product.
 Actual allocation limits are defined per product and tracked through change logs.*

-## Monitoring and Response
+## Monitoring and response

 Risk doesn’t end once an asset is listed.
 KPK continuously monitors both **onchain and offchain signals** to track evolving conditions and take action when needed.